Any-Card-Game/ShufflyNode/README.md

 	* clustering
 * Finalize game framework
 	* game layout editor
+	* asking questions
+		* to one person
+			* hang on request
-	* asking question to multiple people, obtaining responses as they come
+		* to multiple people
+			* wait for all replies
+			* wait for single reply, potentially in a contant loop
+	* debugging
 * Finalize layout framework
 	* one board grid
 		* xy widthheight